Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Orientation and sign

-(Case 1: $\beta_1\ne 0 \ne\beta_2$) The configuration which corresponds to an element of ${\mathcal M}^{\rm reg}(L_1,L_{12},L_2;a_-,a_+;E)$ of this case is drawn in Figure \ref{Figure17-2} below.
+Case 1: $\beta_1\ne 0 \ne\beta_2$.
+The configuration which corresponds to an element of the space ${\mathcal M}^{\rm reg}(L_1, L_{12},L_2;a_-,a_+;E)$ of this case is depicted in Figure~\ref{Figure17-2} below.
 We remark that this component has codimension greater than $1$.
-Therefore we do not need to study this case to show the consistency of the orientation at the boundary.
+Therefore, we do not need to study this case to show the consistency of the orientation at the boundary.

-(Case 2: $\beta_1 = 0 \ne\beta_2$) This case corresponds to Figure \ref{Figure511}.
-Therefore the consistency of orientation at this boundary component follows from the corresponding discussion for Figure \ref{Figure511}, which is in \cite[Chapter 8, Theorem 8.8.10 etc.]{fooobook}.
+Case 2: $\beta_1 = 0 \ne\beta_2$.
+This case corresponds to Figure~\ref{Figure511}.
+Therefore, the consistency of orientation at this boundary component follows from the corresponding discussion for Figure~\ref{Figure511}, which is in \cite[Chapter 8, Theorem 8.8.10 etc.]{fooobook}.

-(Case 3: $\beta_1 \ne 0 = \beta_2$) This case corresponds to Figure \ref{Figure59}.
-Therefore the consistency of orientation at this boundary component follows from \cite[Chapter 8]{fooobook}, except the following points.
+Case 3: $\beta_1 \ne 0 = \beta_2$.
+This case corresponds to Figure~\ref{Figure59}.
+Therefore, the consistency of orientation at this boundary component follows from \cite[Chapter~8]{fooobook}, except the following points.